sodafoundation/architecture-analysis/arch-design/multicloud/BucketManagement.md

 In the cloud world, every cloud vendor provides storage space to users.
 Generally in terms of bucket and folder.
 A user can store the data/objects in a specific bucket or folder.

 SODA multi-cloud(gelato) is a project which manages multiple cloud vendors from one place.
 And also interfaces to use cloud services.
-So it is important for soda to provide bucket management support for various cloud vendors.
-So that user can create and manage buckets from one place(soda multi-cloud).
+So it is important for SODA to provide bucket management support for various cloud vendors.
+So that user can create and manage buckets from one place(SODA multi-cloud).

 ## Goals
 The document provides the use case, design and implementation guidelines for supporting bucket management from SODA platform.
 It includes creation, deletion, object uploading, migration etc. in various cloud providers.